mostafax/Task/README.md

 |-- src/
 |   |-- main.py            # Main script to run the data pipeline
 |   |-- extraction.py      # Modules to handle API requests
-|   |-- transforamtion.py      # Modules for data transformation
+|   |-- transformation.py      # Modules for data transformation
 |   |-- database_manager.py      # Modules for database operations
 |   `-- db/                # Folder for database file
 |-- config/
-|   |-- config.json            # All project configration
+|   |-- config.json            # All project configuration
 |-- outputs/             # All project outputs
 |-- Dockerfile             # Dockerfile for creating a containerized version
 |-- requirements.txt       # The dependencies for the project